-Dana Stamos was born in Hollywood, California on February 6, 1955 and she grew up in Tarzana, California.
+Dana Stamos was born in Hollywood, California and she grew up in Tarzana, California.
 She was extremely blessed to be born into a wonderful, always involved family with parents, Jim and Joyce Van Schaack.

 She attended the University of Redlands graduating with a B.A.
 Degree in English, and with minors in theater and religion.
 While attending Redlands, Dana participated in a foreign studies program, living in Salzburg, Austria.
 While there she studied European culture, art history, and the governments of Europe.
 During her junior year in college, she toured with an acting troupe, traveling in the United States and in Canada’s Newfoundland and the British Maritimes.

 After graduation, Dana became the Awards Coordinator for R.I.M, a Hollywood company who produces millions of dollars in public service television and radio programming.
 As R.I.M.
 Awards Coordinator, Dana coordinated and helped produce the first R.I.M.
 Awards program shown on KABC Television.
 R.I.M. awards are similar to the Emmy’s or the Oscar’s, awarding quality media in television, motion pictures, art, music, and literature.

 Dana has worked in public relations and as media coordinator for numerous organizations.
 She has organized major press events for key political figures, and has assisted in events coordinated by the White House Staff Office.

 Dana has three grown children who were born in Santa Cruz, California.
 In Santa Cruz Dana owned and operated the Santa Cruz Fitness Center.
 In 1986 she moved to Reno, Nevada.
 She now resides between Reno and Laguna Niguel, California.